Horovod vs Luigi

 - Requires Python knowledge

-- Training deep learning models efficiently
+- Distributed training of deep learning models

-- Scaling model training across multiple nodes
+- Scaling model training across GPUs and nodes

 - Genomics data processing